Best LinkedIn Post Length for Engagement 2026: 1,300-1,900 Chars (Data)

 Do shorter LinkedIn posts perform better?

 Not necessarily.
-Posts under 500 characters often underperform because LinkedIn's algorithm treats them as low-effort.
-The highest engagement occurs at 1,300–1,600 characters.
-However, short posts (100–300 characters) can work for polls, questions, and bold statements.
+Posts under 500 characters often underperform because LinkedIn's algorithm treats them as low-effort content.
+The highest engagement occurs at 1,300–1,900 characters.
+However, short posts (100–300 characters) can work exceptionally well for polls, provocative questions, and bold statements that generate rapid discussion.

 What LinkedIn post format gets the most engagement?